ietf-wg-httpapi/wg-materials/ietf116/minutes.md

 Justin: as someone coming from the outside, UUIDs as binary seems wierd to me.
 Rich (as an individual): agree with Justin.
+Sanjay in chat: thanks @darrel for prototyping for binary vs string structure field. i do not have strong opinion on this as far as while debugging and searching logs while doing root cause analysis.

 **To be confirmed (sf-string) on the list.** Have another draft, then go to WGLC by end of April.